BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 doing quite well.
 Nibbana is just around the corner!”

 **Nm:** Yes.
-That is quite normal, especially due to the whole *Abhidhamma*, where the whole Dhamma is presented as just a basic collection of lists and a myriad of information and parallels, and so on.
+That is quite normal, especially due to the whole
+<span lang="pi">*Abhidhamma*</span>, where the whole Dhamma is presented
+as just a basic collection of lists and a myriad of information and parallels, and so on.
 But none of that is the Dhamma.
 Dhamma begins with the understanding of the principle.
 If you don’t understand the principle of freedom from suffering, as in the Four Noble Truths- as just one principle with four aspects (If you fully understand it, you understood the four facets of one insight.).
 Without that, there is no Dhamma, even if you know all of the Suttas by heart and have collected a vast amount of information.
 That’s something that people don’t necessarily know because again, you’re presented with so much stuff today, and so many different opinions.
 Then you come and read various things, and naturally, try to make sense of them.
 But, you’re not aware that you’re reading into it.
 You’re not transparent enough.
 You don’t have the right basis.
 You don’t have the Gradual Training developed.
 So, when you come across this information, it’s being misunderstood for *understanding*.
 And, most people’s understanding is just that- a collection of information.
 They have one piece of information and they contrast it with another piece of information, and another piece of information, and develop greater information, a nice spider diagram.
 It’s a form of understanding, but it’s not a form of understanding that pertains to that individual personal level—internally to be known by the wise—as the Buddha says.
 Basically, the one that pertains to freedom from suffering for which no amount of information will suffice to free you—only that insight into the Four Noble Truths would.

 That’s the important thing to realize, if you don’t have the right view, your sole goal then is to develop the right view—insight into freedom